 - Rebates of up to $200 will be issued for post-euthanasia disposal

 - Rebates of up to $400 will be issued for cryptorchid surgery

 What else do I need to know?

-- Because this is a new program, Maryland Fund For Horses reserves the right to amend, revise or cancel the program and its procedures and requirements at any time without advance notice.
+- Maryland Fund For Horses reserves the right to amend, revise or cancel the program and its procedures and requirements at any time without advance notice.
 Any changes will be made prospectively and approved applications and rebates will be honored under the terms in effect when the application was approved.

 - All participants in the program will be required to sign a release allowing MFFH to contact references and relieving MFFH of any liability that may be a result from any documentation or personal information obtained in determining eligibility.